 Department mappings are another way to add additional granularity.
 With department mappings you can use different accounts for the different payroll items within a department.
 This means you can have the earnings of one department go to one account and the earnings of a second department go to a different account.
 This will expand the entry we send over into the accounting software.

 These transactions will be exported by department to your accounting software account.
-Any employees or contractors not within the enabled department will sync using the Default Account Mappings.
+If any departments are left unmapped, they will sync based on the original chart of accounts mappings.

 Since Gusto does not take any money for benefits or deductions, we include a mapping for benefit/deduction liabilities.
 This will create line items within the journal entry and accrue an amount owed for the benefit/deduction.
 When the benefit/deduction is then paid to the correct party, in QuickBooks Desktop you can offset your liability and zero out the amount owed.